konstructio/kubefirst/docs/common/terraform.md

 ### Local install - `kubefirst local`
 Your terraform state is stored in a local in cluster s3 bucket named `kubefirst-state-store` in minio.
+All minio files will be stored in `$HOME/.k1/minio-storage` folder.

 **Attention:** if you k3d cluster is destroyed, the state will be destroyed also.
 Local destroy, will remove the state once executed.